Ribaat FAQs - Frequently Asked Questions

 Students may apply for a full or partial scholarship or opt to pay for Ribaat courses in monthly installments.

 How can I apply for a scholarship?

-To apply for a scholarship, fill out a Scholarship Application Form.
+To apply for a scholarship, complete the Scholarship Application Form.
 Scholarships are reviewed on a case by case basis and are subject to space availability.
 Applicants will be contacted before the start of the term.

 How can I pay in installments?

 When enrollment for a term is open, you will be able to click the "Enroll" button for your chosen course.
-Then, scroll down to the bottom of the page and click "Pay in 4 Monthly Installments" to pay the registration fee in installments of $25.00.
+Then, scroll down to the bottom of the page and click "Pay in Installments".

 Are the scholarships need-based or merit-based?